cometbft/cometbft/spec/consensus/gossip/crdt.md

 If duplications are allowed, then the operations must be made idempotent somehow.

 State-based CRDT do not rely on reliable communication.
-Instead they assumes that replicas will compare their states and converge two-by-two using a merge function;
+Instead they assume that replicas will compare their states and converge two-by-two using a merge function;
 as long as the function is commutative, associative and idempotent, the states will converge.
 For example, in the G-Set case, the merge operator is simply the union of the sets.